oerdnj/dp2025/main.typ

     caption: [Output of the `lscpu` command after disabling the Intel Turbo-Boost and the Hyper-Threading], ) <lscpu>

-The testing command has been limited to the selected CPU using the `taskset -c 0,1,3,6,9,10` command, and the hyperfine (FIXME: https://github.com/sharkdp/hyperfine) – a command-line benchmarking tool that provides statistical analysis - has been used to run the commands several times in a row.
+The testing command has been limited to the selected CPU using the `taskset -c 0,1,3,6,9,10` command, and the hyperfine (https://github.com/sharkdp/hyperfine) – a command-line benchmarking tool that provides statistical analysis - has been used to run the commands several times in a row.

 In the local testing, the key generation times, signing and verification times has been tested using the real DNS zones of various sizes located on the `tmpfs` file system.
 The `tmpfs` file system is located in the memory of the operating system, thus it removes the effects of the solid state disk latency.

 === Remote testing

-The second part of the testing is using the BIND 9 testing environment that simulates the DNS resolver traffic provided by Internet Service Provider (ISP).
+The second part of the testing is using the BIND 9 testing environment that replays the DNS resolver traffic provided by an anonymous Internet Service Provider (ISP).
 Permission to name the ISP was not provided.

 A mock DNS root zone server has been set up with the copy of the DNS root zone signed with each of the tested algorithms.
 For each of the tested algorithms: